-Clinical studies performed to test the problems limiting the use of Adderall in children demonstrate no issues.
+Clinical studies performed to test the problems limiting the use of Adderall in children demonstrates no issues.
 However, it is only safe to use for children above 3 years of age in case of immediate-release Adderall tablets and children above 6 years of age for extended-release Adderall.

-No studies performed to date demonstrate any geriatric-specific problems limiting the usefulness of Adderall in geriatric patients.
+No studies performed to date demonstrate any geriatric-specific problems limiting the use of Adderall in geriatric patients.
 However, elderly patients are at a higher risk of having side effects such as age-related kidney, liver, or heart problems, which require cautious adjustment in daily dosages for geriatric patients.

 Pregnancy & Breastfeeding